AssetStorm/Markdown2AssetStorm/README.md

 The converter uses pandoc and disables the smart typography module.
 This fails if your pandoc does not have the module.
+This is a problem for pandoc before Version 2.0.

 ## Running the development Server
 Just execute: